 But how will I pay my mortgage?

-If you’re not in a position to pay 100% of your mortgage while you’re away why not look into getting the place tenanted or explore other options like listing your house on AirBnB or Homeaway, fantastic sites that place homeowners with travellers looking to rent locally rather than stay in a hotel or hostel.
-I know several people who not only cover their mortgage like this but actually make a small profit each month while they travel abroad.
+If you’re not in a position to pay 100% of your mortgage while you’re travelling why not look into getting the place tenanted.
+There are now, even more options like listing your house on AirBnB or HomeAway, fantastic sites that place homeowners with travellers looking to rent locally rather than stay in a hotel or hostel.
+I know several people who not only cover their mortgage like this but actually make a small profit each month while they travel abroad long term.

-So you’ve made up your mind to leave you job and travel the world?
+So you’ve made up your mind to leave your job and travel the world?
 Fantastic!
-Now you just need to quit your job, which can be a daunting process, fortunately there are loads of great resources out there to help you along like iresign or the plethora of other career advice sites and blogs around the web, Google is your friend here.
+Now you just need to quit your job, which can be a daunting process.
+Fortunately, there are loads of great resources out there to help you along like iresign or the plethora of other career advice sites and blogs around the web, Google is your friend here.
 Remeber, be strong young journeyman!

 Tips on how to quit a job with style

-Go out with a bang, jump instead of being pushed, however you phrase it giving your boss the finger would be just plain awesome right?
+Go out with a bang, jump instead of being pushed, however you phrase it giving your boss the finger will be just plain awesome right?
 Well as long as you don’t mind burning a few bridges, here are some fantastic ideas to quit your job in memorable style before you disappear on your long term travel adventure.
 Use these ideas as your inspiration and go nuts.. then tell me all about it in the comments!

 - Hire a marching band and announce your resignation with a glorious musical version of the middle finger.